woodminus/AI-DeepLearning-Compendium/README.md

 - Comprehensive lists of available datasets for AI research
 - Reading lists from other authors

-We also offer writing skills segmen
+We also offer writing skills segment to help refin